GeeH/whats-new-in-laravel-7/README.md

 All the routes are defined in `routes\web.php`

-`/casts` - example of Custom Casts in Eloquent ORM `/blade-components` - example of blade components `/http-client-get` - example of a GET request using the new Guzzle wrapper `/http-client-post` - example of POST request with form fields
+`/casts` - example of Custom Casts in Eloquent ORM

+`/blade-components` - example of blade components

+`/http-client-get` - example of a GET request using the new Guzzle wrapper